LiorLi1/DenialOfServiceAttack/README.md

 [Apache Server Setup Guide 2](https://www.maketecheasier.com/setup-local-web-server-all-platforms/)

 ## DISCLAIMER
 This code is for educational purposes only.
 Do not use for ill intent.
-I am not respnosible for any abuse or damage caused by this program.
+I am not responsible for any abuse or damage caused by this program.

 ## Setup and Usage For Windows